x-team/symphony-tutorial/README.md

 04. Mywebsite backend
 -----

 It's time to have some fun.
 First of all we need to understand what we are doing.
-Lets imagine a very simple news website, the content structure should look like this:
+Lets imagine a very simple news website, with a content structure like this:

 ```
 - News